PietroFDEV/Jogo-da-Velha/README.md

-### This project were my first project in the university in 2020
+### This project was my first project at university in 2020